My Story cont'd

 The idea of chemo and radiation went against everything my wife and I had learned about the effects of cancer treatment over the years, but after much discussion and prayerful thought I/we elected to go for the first round of chemo and radiation, which would last about 6 weeks.
 I say ‘we’ because through it all we were really in this battle together.
 The chemo was in the form of capsules and I took it 7 days a week for the full 6 weeks; the radiation was 5 days a week for 6 weeks and each session took about 30 minutes to complete.
 Most of that time was in setup, though.
 There were 3 separate beams that I was ‘hit’ with and each blast would only last a minute or so.
 The rest of the time was changing positions for the next beam.
 I did feel nausea on the very first day of chemo but after that the chemo didn’t seem to bother me at all.
 It was late in the process when the radiation took it’s toll on me, though.
 I remember being in the shower one morning and shampooing my hair.
 I looked down at the drain and saw an unusual amount of hair in the little drain basket we used in the drain.
 When I looked in my hands and saw whole clumps of hair I knew exactly what was happening.
 By the time I finished my shower there were clumps of hair all over the tub and my hair was starting to look quite sparse in places; mainly where the radiation beams entered.
 Wow!
 That was fairly shocking at the time but there wasn’t anything I could do but accept it.
 It took me a few days to come to terms with my next move but I eventually just had to ‘buzz’ it all off.
 Done!
 No more clumps of hair in the shower; no more funny looking hairdo’s; just the new sleek chrome-dome look that radiation generally causes.
 It took a little while to get use to it but there really wasn’t any alternative and it was going to grow back anyway; at least most of it.

 After the 6 weeks of chemo and radiation the chemo oncologist suggested I continue with the second round of chemo (because that was their protocol), only this round would be 2 1/2-3 times the level I had just finished.
 In my mind that was really going to trash my immune system so I asked the doctor if I could see a copy of the clinical trials and she complied.
 In summary, the trials revealed that the chemo I was on was an alkalating agent similar to the mustard gas that was used in the first World War.
 It was destructive to all cells and not just cancer cells, so yes my immune system would be trashed and all for a meagre 2 1/2 more months of life expectancy.
+Plus, at what quality of life would those last months be.
 For me that just seemed to be a lot more of a gamble than trying to find a more healthy route to fight the cancer.
 I politely declined the oncologist’s offer of more chemo but suggested I would still like to be monitored with followup MRI’s.
 She agreed and said I could opt back into their protocol at any time if that was my desire.

 With the medical side behind me now, I knew I had to turn over every rock to find an alternative therapy that could give me better odds at fighting this cancer.
 I had already started some research while I was on the first round of chemo and radiation but now I had to kick it up a notch.